Hyperscaling of Fidelity and Operator Estimations in the Critical Manifold: End Matter - Calculations of the local fidelity

 We begin by explaining how we will calculate the fidelity between the states $\rho_*$ and $\rho_t$ in a finite volume $V$.
 As previously discussed, since $\rho_*$ is a pure state, $F_V(\rho_*,\rho_t) = \sqrt{\langle\rho_t\rangle_*}$ and we will find $\bra{\Omega}\rho_t\ket{\Omega}$ using the method developed in \cite{paper1}.
 Note that this requires a shift from zero to finite temperature and the use of CFT correlators as functions of $\beta$, at least in the limit it tends to infinity.

-To apply this technique, we make use of the fact that the matrix elements of $\rho_*$ and $\rho_t$ are given as the zero temperature limit of their finite temperature path integrals (with actions $S_*^\beta, S_t^\beta$, and partition functions $Z_*(\beta), Z_t(\beta)$, respectively).
+We make use of the fact that the matrix elements of $\rho_*$ and $\rho_t$ are given as the zero temperature limit of their finite temperature path integrals (with actions $S_*^\beta, S_t^\beta$, and partition functions $Z_*^\beta, Z_t^\beta$, respectively).
 With this, shifting some Euclidean time variables and manipulating the path integral, the overlap is given by

 With the vertical lines indicating the range of $\tau$ at which the respective finite temperature factors are non-zero \cite{paper1}.
-In practice these ranges are implemented with Heaviside theta functions.
+In practice these are implemented with Heaviside theta functions.

 The idea now is to write $S_t = S_*+\lambda_i\int_x\mathbb{O}_{\Lambda,i}(x)$ (the decay of the coupling with $t$ being omitted for convenience) and expand both the exponential of the action and the partition function into a series in $\lambda_i$, leading to an expression dependent on fixed-point expectation values of the form $\langle\mathbb{O}_{\Lambda,i}(\vec{x}_1,\tau_1)...\mathbb{O}_{\Lambda,i}(\vec{x}_n, \tau_n)\rangle_*$.